 It would be nice to time travel 30 years into the future and see how cyberthreats have evolved in order to better guide today’s product roadmap.
 Unfortunately, we have to let this technology play out in its own due time.

 NSS Labs has published a series of Intelligence Briefs on security controls in the US enterprise.
 The NSS Labs 2019 Intelligence Brief on Advanced Endpoint Protection (AEP) offers visibility into current enterprise requirements for the technology.
-The paper will be available to subscribers in our research library.
+The paper will be available in our research library.